SuhwaSeong/cv-anomaly-detection-vit/README.md

 3. Construct a structured and balanced dataset
 4. Fine-tune a Vision Transformer (ViT)
 5. Track experiments using MLflow
-6. Validate deployment behavior via inference logic
+6. Deploy and validate inference using Azure Databricks Model Serving

 The focus extends beyond model accuracy to:

 * Cloud-based data engineering
 * Distributed image processing
 * Secure credential management
-* Deployment readiness
+* Model lifecycle management
-* Reproducible ML system design
+* Deployment readiness in a managed cloud environment

 ---